 \end{enumerate} \end{theorem}

 It might be surprising to observe that there is an extra decreasing factor in the critical case, which implies that the maximum will be smaller than one might expect by simply letting $\beta\uparrow q_\ast$ in the subcritical case.
-This phenomenon is in accordance with what is known for the extinction time in the Brownian case.
-Indeed, for branching drifted Brownian motion with absorption, the asymptotics of the extinction time $\zeta$ are explicitly given by
+This phenomenon is in accordance with what is known about the extinction time in the Brownian case.
+Indeed, if $L$ is a Brownian motion with drift, the asymptotics of the extinction time $\zeta$ are explicitly given by

 where $C_\beta(a)>0$.
 These asymptotics were obtained through the successive works of Kesten \cite{Kes}, Harris \& Harris \cite{HaHa}, Berestycki, Berestycki \& Schweinsberg \cite{BBS} and Maillard \& Schweinsberg \cite{MaSc}.
-In particular, we observe the same phenomenon : in the critical case, the branching Brownian motion will die out faster than one might expect by simply passing to the limit in the subcritical case.\\
+In particular, we observe the same phenomenon: in the critical case, the branching Brownian motion will die out faster than one might expect by simply passing to the limit in the subcritical case.\\

 Let us finally consider the same spectrally negative branching L\'evy process, but without killing.
 We denote by $\mathcal{M}$ its all-time maximum.
-Using the invariance by translation of L\'evy process, we deduce by letting the killing barrier go down to $-\infty$ the following corollary. \begin{corollary} The maximum $\mathcal{M}$ of a (free) spectrally negative branching L\'evy process is a.s. finite if $\Psi^\prime(0^+)<0$ and $\beta\leq q_\ast$.
+Using the invariance by translation of L\'evy processes, we deduce by letting the killing barrier go down to $-\infty$ the following corollary. \begin{corollary} The maximum $\mathcal{M}$ of a (free) spectrally negative branching L\'evy process is a.s. finite if $\Psi^\prime(0^+)<0$ and $\beta\leq q_\ast$.
 In this case, there exists a constant $\kappa_\beta>0$ such that

 \end{corollary} Note that this result was already known in the Brownian case, see \cite[Prop.
 4]{BBHSM} where the proof essentially relies on the well-known associated KPP equation.\\